tophat8855/gProject-frontend/README.md

 # Features

 All of the features for calculating the miles traveled and emissions are available even if you are not signed in.
 The ability to save a trip and see the record of your trips requires login.

-(Signing up is currently in progress- hopefull availabe in the next week).
+Signing up is currently in progress- hopefully availabe in the next week.